Ion Pillat

 Ion Pillat (31 March 1891 – 17 April 1945) was a distinguished Romanian poet.
-He is best known for his volume Pe Argeș în sus (Upstream on the Argeș) and Poeme într-un vers (One-line poems).
+He is best known for his volume Pe Argeș în sus (Upstream on the Argeș) and Poeme într-un vers (One-line poems), and for his embryonic love for his Moldavian & Muntenian boyar villages Florica & Miorcani, depictured in all his Poetry.

 His maternal grandfather was Ion Brătianu.
 He studied at the University of Paris from 1910 to 1914, returning to Bucharest after obtaining a law degree.

 Biography

 Childhood

 Ion Pillat was born on 31 March 1891, in Bucharest.
-The Pillats were an old family of free farmers, originally from on the Prut river.
-His father, Ion N. Pillat, was a landowner and parlimenarian.
+The Pillats were an old family of free farmers, originally from the Prut River valley.
+His father, Ion N. Pillat, was a landowner and parliamentarian.
 His mother, Maria Brătianu, was the second daughter of the political leader Ion C. Brătianu.
 His elementary education took place in the town of Pitești.

 In 1910, he enrolled in a student at the Sorbonne, where he studied mainly literature, history and geography, but he also studied law.
-Titu Maiorescu published some of his poems in 1911 in Convorbiri literare.
+Titu Maiorescu published some of his poems in 1911 in Convorbiri Literare.
 In 1912, while on holiday in Bucharest, he met Alexandru Macedonski, to whom he published the volume Flori sacre.
 Ion Pillat, together with Horia Furtună, founded the collection White Books, in which the poets of the time were to be published; the debut volume of the entire collection was Sacred Flowers.